 Doing Good

-Location: Temple University Center City Campus, 1515 Market Street, Philadelphia
+Location: Temple University, Center City Campus, 1515 Market Street

-PHOTO GALLERY: This slideshow features highlights from the Fall 2024 Doing Good cohort, including images of the project pitches at the Doing Good Guppy Tank, Financial Literacy Workshop, project activities, and the Final Presentations of the Service Learning Projects at the Doing Good Graduation in December 2024.
+PHOTO GALLERY: This slideshow features highlights from the Fall 2024 Doing Good cohort, including images of the project pitches at the Doing Good Ideas Panel, Financial Literacy Workshop, project activities, and the Final Presentations of the Service Learning Projects at the Doing Good Graduation in December 2024.
 Photo Credits: Project 440 staff and Teaching Artists and Emily Hildenbrand, a WHYY Youth Correspondent.

 Doing Good program overview:

-• Sessions 1-10: Students explore the fundamentals of community-driven entrepreneurship, leadership and service
+• Students explore the fundamentals of community-driven entrepreneurship, leadership and service

-• Sessions 11-14: Students form teams, pitch their project ideas in front of a panel of industry experts at a “Shark Tank” style event, and design their own community-based artistic projects
+• Students form teams, pitch their project ideas in front of a panel of industry experts at a “Shark Tank” style event, and design their own arts-focused service projects.

-• Sessions 15-24: Each team receives funding of up to $500 and works to implement their project idea under the guidance of our teaching artists and mentors.
+• Each team receives funding of up to $500 and works to implement their project idea under the guidance of our teaching artists and mentors.

-• Session 25: Each team presents the results of their project at the Doing Good graduation celebration, which is attended by family, friends, and members of the community.
+• Each team presents the results of their project at the Doing Good graduation celebration, which is attended by family, friends, and members of the community.

 Doing Good students:

-• Learn new skills, including marketing, budgeting, and project management
+• Learn new skills, including marketing, conflict resolution, budgeting, and project management

 • Strengthen their skills in interpersonal communication, teamwork, and public speaking